Top SaaS Customer Retention Metrics To Track in 2022

 (Average Purchase Value x Average # of Purchases x Average Customer Lifespan)

+The average purchase value may be calculated by dividing your total revenue by the number of orders.
 The result of this multiplication gives you your LTV.
-The average purchase value may be calculated by dividing your total revenue by the number of orders.
-For example, if a customer bought a 50$ worth product 5 times over the lifetime of your relationship, their LTV is equal to 250$.
+For example, if a customer bought a product worth $50 five times over the lifetime of your relationship, their LTV is equal to 250$.